RayaneLamri/RayaneLamri/README.md

 How do I proceed to do so ?

-* Building projects made of primary features (Authentification, CRUD, Cookies, Authorization, ...)
+* Building projects made of primary features
+  - Authentification
+  - Authorization
+  - CRUD
+  - Caching
+  - Cookies
-* Deepen my understanding of OOP principles, design patterns and frameworks
+* Deepen my understanding of OOP principles and of their conversion in design patterns
-* Enhance my works with PHP Standard Recommendation, Composer
+* Enhance my works with the help of libraries, standard recommendations
-* Learning PHP Frameworks, Laravel at the moment
+* Mastering frameworks, Laravel at the moment